-At the date hereof, the Board of Directors consists of eight directors.
+At the date hereof, the Board of Directors consists of seven (7) directors.
 Each director holds office until the end of the next annual meeting of shareholders or until the election or nomination of his successor, unless he or she resigns or his or her office becomes vacant by removal, death or other cause.
 The following table sets out the name of each of the current directors, their principal occupations and the year in which they first became directors of the Corporation.

-Name and Municipality of Residence Position Principal Occupation First Year as Director Jean-René Halde (2) St-Laurent, Québec, Canada Chairman of the Board of Directors Corporate Director 2018 Louis Bernier (2) Montréal, Québec, Canada Director Partner Fasken Martineau DuMoulin LLP 2014 Gary M. Collins (2) Vancouver, British Columbia, Canada Director Consultant and Corporate Director 2015 Robert Copple (1) Frisco, Texas, United States of America Director Consultant and Corporate Director 2017 Kit Dalaroy (1) Montréal, Québec, Canada Director Managing Director, Business Development and Deal Floor KPMG 2013 Sylvain Lafrance (2) Montréal, Québec, Canada Director Director Chairman of the Board of Directors for the Québec Film and Television Council, Adjunct Professor -HEC Montréal Claude Mc Master Saint-Lambert, Québec, Canada President, Chief Executive Officer and Director President and Chief Executive Officer of the Corporation 2006 Élaine Cousineau Phénix (1) Verdun, Québec, Canada Director President Phénix Capital Inc. 2004
+Name and Municipality of Residence Position Principal Occupation First Year as Director Jean-René Halde (1) St-Laurent, Québec, Canada Chairman of the Board of Directors Corporate Director 2018 Louis Bernier (2) Ville Mont-Royal, Québec, Canada Director Partner Fasken Martineau DuMoulin LLP 2014 Brigitte Bourque (2) Montréal, Québec, Canada Director Executive Coach Groupe Pauzé 2019 Gary M. Collins (2) Vancouver, British Columbia, Canada Director Consultant and Corporate Director 2015 Robert Copple (1) Frisco, Texas, United States of America Director Consultant and Corporate Director 2017 Claude Mc Master Saint-Lambert, Québec, Canada President, Chief Executive Officer and Director President and Chief Executive Officer of the Corporation 2006 Élaine Cousineau Phénix (1) Verdun, Québec, Canada Director President Phénix Capital Inc. 2004